 In a 2017 study, respondents who used RPA bots reported they outperform expectations on non-financial benefits such as accuracy, timelines, flexibility and improved compliance.
 Although implementing RPA technology should be evaluated on a case-by-case basis, below are some of the main benefits organisations experience:

-- Increased efficiencies: RPA isn’t designed to replace people but to give current employees more time to do what they are employed to do, for example solving customers’ problems and not data entry.
+RPA isn’t designed to replace people but to give current employees more time to do what they are employed to do, for example solving customers’ problems and not data entry.
 This increases the efficiency that employees work to on a day-to-day basis.

-- Boosted employee happiness: related to the above point, employees feel happier that monotonous and low-value-added tasks are automated and they are solving higher-value tasks that require creativity and decision making.
+Employees feel happier that monotonous and low-value-added tasks are automated and they are solving higher-value tasks that require creativity and decision making.
 Happier staff means happier customers, better talent attraction, and improved retention rates.

-- Easier compliance: by being able to go into the logs of the bot and see exactly what they bot did, when it did it, and the outcome, it is easier for organisations to comply with any relevant regulations they may be working under.
+By being able to go into the logs of the bot and see exactly what they bot did, when it did it, and the outcome, it is easier for organisations to comply with any relevant regulations they may be working under.

-- Reduced human error: data entry tasks that are completed by humans are prone to error.
+Data entry tasks that are completed by humans are prone to error.
 Implementing an RPA can help ensure that outputs are complete, correct, and consistent.

-- Deeper understanding of business processes: implementing an RPA naturally involves a deep analysis of your current business processes and communication between departments.
+Implementing an RPA naturally involves a deep analysis of your current business processes and communication between departments.
 This in turn creates a deeper understanding, which can ultimately lead to improvements as a whole.

-- High adaptability: because RPA tools are relatively simple in the world of automation, it means if a process needs to be adapted due to changes in the business environment, the RPA can be changed with little complexity.
+Because RPA tools are relatively simple in the world of automation, it means if a process needs to be adapted due to changes in the business environment, the RPA can be changed with little complexity.

-- Reduced expenditure: compared to other automation process projects, RPA tools are easy to integrate as they don’t require custom software or deep systems integration.
+Compared to other automation process projects, RPA tools are easy to integrate as they don’t require custom software or deep systems integration.
 Not altering existing infrastructure and systems means reduced costs

 Where do you begin?